 A detailed budget must be included within the application.
 Proposed budget items must include a justification for the expense.
 The SFSA Screening Committee shall have the option of line‐item veto regarding the proposed budget.

 The structure for the process of announcing and reviewing proposals includes the following:

-- SFSA program coordinator (OVPR staff member)—The vice president for research shall designate one professional staff person from the Office of Research and Sponsored Programs to serve as SFSA program coordinator.
+- SFSA program coordinator (ORI staff member)—The Vice President for Research and Innovation shall designate one professional staff person from ORI to serve as SFSA program coordinator.
 The program coordinator shall assist in the determination of eligibility and administer all award activity (including program announcements, correspondence, record keeping, and preparation of the final report) regarding the program.
 The program coordinator shall attend screening committee meetings in a staff support capacity.

 - SFSA Screening Committee—The SFSA Screening Committee will consist of a subcommittee of the Research Policies Council and will have representation from each of the following colleges: Arts and Sciences, Aviation, Haworth College of Business, Education and Human Development, Engineering and Applied Sciences, Health and Human Services and Fine Arts.
 The subcommittee reports to the chair of the RPC.
 The responsibilities of the SFSA Screening Committee include: